thinkshout/bene/themes/bene_child/README.md

 # Bene Child

+Bene_child can be found in /new-project-name/web/profiles/contrib/bene/themes/bene_child where new-project-name is your project.

 ## Setup
 - Update `Rakefile` to have the correct site path
 - Run `rake install` to install dependencies